Universally Optimal Multivariate Crossover Designs: Information Matrix of the Direct Treatment Effects

-\begin{remarks} The information matrix $\vec{C}_d$ is symmetric, non-negative definite (n.n.d.) matrix having zero row sums and column sums, and is invariant with respect to the choice of generalized inverses involved. \end{remarks} \begin{proof} The proof is given in Supplementary Material \ref{supp-a}. \end{proof}
+\begin{remarks} The information matrix $\vec{C}_d$ is symmetric, non-negative definite (n.n.d.) matrix having zero row sums and column sums, and is invariant with respect to the choice of generalized inverses involved. \end{remarks} \begin{proof} The proof is given in Appendix \ref{secB}. \end{proof}